sdarlington/sdarlington.github.io/content/posts/2008-07-01-arezzo-tuscany-italy.md

 Inside the city walls things immediately get… confusing.
 I walk down a street.
 To my right is a church, ahead are a mess of signs pointing in every direction, each one presumably a place of interest.
 With no guide book on the city I had no real idea what any of them were and arbitrarily picked “right.”

 To cut a long story short(er), this was almost certainly not the best choice.
 After a mostly fruitless search for interesting sights, I looped back and accidentally found the Duomo.
 The inside was as lavishly decorated as you might expect for a Catholic church.
-In one cubby-hole ((I kind of want to say transept here but I’m not completely sure.)) a service was being taken.
+In one cubby-hole[^1] a service was being taken.
 Maybe I should have gone and got a panini earlier as the wafers and wine seemed mighty tempting at this point.

 Immediately behind the church is *Il Prato*, a large park by the Medici Fortress and with views over the neighbouring area.
 I’m not sure of its significance, but there was a huge cemetery visible also.